dojo/cli-build-app/README.md

 ### Eject

+Ejecting `@dojo/cli-build-app` will produce the following files under the `config/build-app` directory:

+- `ejected.config.js`: the root webpack config that reads the dojorc and passes it to the appropriate mode-specific config based on the `--env.mode` flag's value.
+- `base.config.js`: a common configuration used by the mode-specific configs.
+- `dev.config.js`: the configuration used during development.
+- `dist.config.js`: the production configuration.
+- `test.config.js`: the configuration used when running tests.

-Ejecting `@dojo/cli-build-app` will produce a `config/build-app/ejected.config.js` file.
-After ejecting, the modes are specified using webpack's `env` flag (e.g., `--env.mode=dev`), defaulting to `dist`.
-Note that the dojorc can still be used in its existing format to specify build options.
+As already noted, the dojorc can still be used even after ejecting, and the modes are specified using webpack's `env` flag (e.g., `--env.mode=dev`), defaulting to `dist`.
 You can run a build using webpack with:

 ```bash
 node_modules/.bin/webpack --config=config/build-app/ejected.config.js --env.mode={dev|dist|test}